 - The shape and size are identical to the previous version, although the upper is much snugger and form-fitting around the midfoot, top of the foot, and heel, holding the foot in place more securely

 While the S/Lab is easily one of the most protective shoes underfoot, this model takes a small step back in terms of protecting the top of the foot.
 Gone are the thick rubberized overlays and protective wings — the upper is now a more standard tight-woven mesh with subtle film overlays adding substance and a little bit of durability to the highest wear areas such as crease points.
-There is a toe bumper that is semi-rigid and covered, but not a hard plastic shell.
+The toe bumper is semi-rigid but not a hard plastic shell.
 If you often encounter thick underbrush on your runs, we recommend adding gaiters.

-The traction on this shoe remains exactly the same as previous versions and falls near the middle of the pack.
+The traction on this shoe remains the same as previous versions and falls near the middle of the pack.
 It features Salomon's Contagrip MA rubber, which we have found to be very sticky and well suited to all types of terrain when still fresh.
-The fresh part is key, as this relatively soft rubber will wear down fairly quickly if you wear these shoes often on hard surfaces, such as doing a lot of scrambling (which we like to do on our runs.)
+However, this relatively soft rubber will wear down fairly quickly if you wear these shoes often on hard surfaces, such as doing a lot of scrambling (which we like to do on our runs.)
 These shoes are excellent on rocks and other hard surfaces but may wear out quicker if that is where you take them every day.

-The lugs are a tight arrangement of little diamond shapes that are 4mm deep and scattered all over the sole.
-When fresh, they are also sharp and pronounced enough to bite well into soft surfaces, such as steep grass or loose dirt, but are not on par with a shoe like the Salomon Speedcross 5, which offers unrivaled grip on snow or mud.
+The lugs are a tight arrangement of 4mm deep diamond shapes scattered all over the sole.
+When fresh, they are also sharp and pronounced enough to bite well into soft surfaces, such as steep grass or loose dirt, but are not on par with other shoes we tested that offer an unrivaled grip on snow or mud.

-While many shoes with an 8mm heel-toe drop, like this one, are not among the most stable, this shoe is a very noticeable exception.
+While many shoes with an 8mm heel-toe drop are not among the most stable, this shoe is a very noticeable exception.
 It leads the pack as one of the most stable shoes in our review.
-In fact, we find it just as stable as some zero drop shoes and have no problem using it on absolutely the gnarliest off-camber or technical terrain.
+In fact, we find it just as sturdy as some zero drop shoes and have no problem using it on absolutely the gnarliest off-camber or technical terrain.
 The best attribute for this performance is the unrivaled fit, which holds the foot so snugly that it simply doesn't move or slip, no matter what.
 This shoe becomes your foot.

-We acknowledge that comfort will be judged differently by every individual, but in our experience (over 100 models of trail running shoes tested), these rank up there with the very best.
+We acknowledge that every individual will judge comfort differently, but in our experience (over 100 models of trail running shoes tested), these rank up there with the very best.
 It all starts with the fit.
-The shape of the shoe is neither overly wide nor overly narrow, effectively pinpointing that happy medium.
+The shoe's shape is neither overly wide nor overly narrow, effectively pinpointing that happy medium.
 Compared to other Salomon shoes, which tend to be one of the narrowest brands overall, the S/Lab Ultra 3 is among the widest.
 They also fit true to size lengthwise.
-However, they are very snug in how they wrap the foot to secure it in place.
-This snugness is apparent as you try to put the shoes on, which is no easy task without a traditional tongue, but this feeling transfers almost instantly to high performance once you start running.
+However, they are very snug in wrapping the foot to secure it in place.
+This snugness is apparent as you try to put the shoes on, which is no easy task without a traditional tongue, but this feeling instantly transfers to high performance once you start running.

-Some people judge comfort in terms of how plush a shoe feels, and those folks will likely be disappointed here.
-We judge it by how our feet feel after 20+ miles, and by this metric, these shoes stand supreme.
+Some people judge comfort by how plush a shoe feels, and those folks will likely be disappointed here.
+We consider how our feet feel after 20+ miles, and these shoes reign supreme by this metric.
 However, there are complaints online about the feeling of the ankle collar biting or rubbing the skin, and we warn you that you must wear socks high enough to cushion against this collar.
-No-show socks or socks with tabs simply won't work.
+No-show socks or socks with tabs won't work.
 While we find them to be of average width, runners with wide feet will likely feel a bit too crunched for long distances as well.

-These shoes weigh in at 22.4 ounces per pair of men's size 11 US, which is slightly lighter than the previous versions.
+These shoes weigh in at 22.4 ounces per pair of men's size 11 US, slightly lighter than the previous versions.

-While this weight is a good bit more than the lightest weight options, keep in mind that these shoes are designed to offer the protection and stability needed for ultra races in the most difficult terrain, something that the lightweight shoes simply aren't for.
+While this weight is a good bit more than the lightest weight options, keep in mind that these shoes are designed to offer the protection and stability needed for ultra races in the most challenging terrain, something that lightweight shoes can't provide.
 Compared to other models with a similar weight, these are some seriously burly shoes, and so they speak to a high-quality design that keeps weight firmly in check.